 Benazir Bhutto was born on 21st June 1953 in Pinto Hospital Karachi.
-She was the eldest daughter of Prime Minister Zulfikar Ali Bhutto who belonged to Sindhi family.
+She was the eldest daughter of Prime Minister Zulfikar Ali Bhutto who belonged to the Sindhi family.
 Her mother was Nusrat Bhutto.
 She had two brothers and one sister.
 She got her early education from Lady Jennings Nursery School and Convent of Jesus and Marry in Karachi.
-After two years she was sent to the Jesus and Marry Convent at Murree.
+After two years she was sent to the Jesus and Mary Convent at Murree.
 She passed her O-Levels at the age of 15.
 She completed her A-Levels at Karachi Grammar School.
-Then, she went to United States for higher studies.
+Then, she went to the United States for higher studies.
 From 1969 to 1973 she attended Radcliffe College at Harvard University, where she obtained her Bachelor of Arts degree.
 In 1989, she was conferred with her honorary Doctor of Law (LLD) degree from Harvard University.
-Then she went to United Kingdom for further studies between 1973 and 1977.
+Then she went to the United Kingdom for further studies between 1973 and 1977.
 She studied Philosophy, Politics, and Economics at Lady Margaret Hall, Oxford.
 She took some extra courses in International Law and Diplomacy.
-In December 1976 she was elected as a President of the Oxford University.
+In December 1976 she was elected as President of the Oxford University.

 She married on 18th December 1987 with Asif Ali Zardari in Karachi.
 She has two daughters Asifa and Bakhtawar and one son Bilawal.

 After the death of Zia-ul-Haq, she succeeded her mother as leader of PPP.
-She was the first woman in Pakistan who was a head of political party.
-She contested for the post of Prime Minister in 1980’s from NA-207.
-This was called Bhutto clan seat bacause Sardar Wahid Bux first time contested from this seat from Sindh Province.
-After that this seat was always contested by Bhutto family.
+She was the first woman in Pakistan who was ahead of the political party.
+She contested for the post of Prime Minister in the 1980s from NA-207.
+This was called the Bhutto clan seat because Sardar Wahid Bux first time contested this seat from Sindh Province.
+After that, this seat was always contested by the Bhutto family.
 Benazir Bhutto became the first Prime Minister of Pakistan on 2nd December 1988.
-In start Benazir formed a coalition government with MQM, a liberal party as her ally.
-Later they isolated MQM’s influence from government and established a single party government.
-During this time Zia-ul-Haq’s internal policies were disclosed and she found difficulties to counter these policies.
-During her first attempt she promised to shift Pakistan’s semi-presidential system to parlimentary system but she was failed to change the system.
-She started struggle with President Ghulam Ishaq Khan on the issues of high authorities.
+In the start, Benazir formed a coalition government with MQM, a liberal party as her ally.
+Later they isolated MQM’s influence from the government and established a single-party government.
+During this time Zia-ul-Haq’s internal policies were disclosed and she found it difficult to counter these policies.
+During her first attempt, she promised to shift Pakistan’s semi-presidential system to a parliamentary system but she was failed to change the system.
+She started a struggle with President Ghulam Ishaq Khan on the issues of high authorities.
 Ghulam Ishaq Khan refused the proposed law and ordinance which reduced his presidential authority.